 Christmas decorations lit up the hospital room

 Something about me: I LOVE Christmas, and I LOVE to decorate for Christmas.
 We brought a three-foot Christmas tree, ornaments and extra strands of lights to the hospital room.
 We made snowflakes and a garland chain from construction paper to hang in the window.
-We had stocking, and candy cane decals.
+We had stockings, and candy cane decals.
 Our room became the talk of the inpatient floors – we had nurses coming from different units to see it!

 I should pause to say that my husband and I are extremely appreciative of the inpatient rooms at St. Jude.
 They’re spacious, clean and take the comfort of parents into consideration by offering a separate parent room.
 Parents can rest on a pull-out sofa bed, take showers, and even complete tasks using a built-in desk.